Is craving peanut butter your kryptonite?

 - Contains stress-reducing compounds

-As Dr. Talbot recommends above, have a couple of tablespoons of peanut butter a day!
+Basically, what I would recommend is to have a couple of tablespoons of peanut butter a day!

 A couple of tablespoons of peanut butter is around 200-300 calories, and can serve as a great snack.